As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Make sure to do your research when purchasing soundproof tiles- just because a company claims that its tiles are made from rigid vinyl, doesn’t mean they aren’t using poor quality materials and construction.
 That said, a tile is made from rigid vinyl will likely be better than others for soundproofing, even if the quality is less than average.

-If you want to reduce the noise that comes in and out of a room, then adding soundproof tiles to your floor or ceiling is one of the best ways to do so.
+If you want to reduce the noise that comes in and out of a room, then adding soundproof tiles to your ceiling is one of the best ways to do so.

 Choosing which soundproof tiles to install depends on how much you want to spend and how much noise you need to block out.